GNN-based-MIMO-Detection/GNN-based-MIMO-Detection/GEPNet_MIMO_detector/README.md

-This is a repository for the GNN MIMO detector https://arxiv.org/pdf/2201.03731.pdf
+This is a repository for the GEPNet MIMO detector https://arxiv.org/pdf/2201.03731.pdf

 ## Guideline
 ### Training